comocheng/rmg2kmc/README.md

 - SPPARKS

 ## TODO
+- Cantera mechanism reader
+- Chemkin mechanism reader
-- convert RMG reactions to Monte Coffee events
+- Monte Coffee writer
+- Zacros writer
-- identify favored binding sites
+- identify favored binding sites - use RMG species dictionary to identify which atom is bound to the surface?
+- specify multiple surface facets (to start, assume fcc(111) facet)

 ## Usage
 1. Create a directory with your mechanism file